To connect, empower, and inspire LGBTQ+ youth.

 President and co-founder of GSA Link, Melissa is a speaker and advocate for LGBTQ+ youth.
 She is also the Chief Executive Officer of GDIBC, Gender Diversity and Inclusion Business Certification.
 She is passionate about creating a world for LGBTQ+ youth to thrive, feel empowered and live their most authentic and successful lives.
 Melissa enjoys spending her free time with her two sons, Ryan and Tighe, and loving husband, Ted.

-Ryan is a second-year student at Wheaton College studying physics and biochemistry.
+Ryan is a second-year student at Wheaton College studying physics and math.
 He is passionate about medical science and helping people.
 He grew up in Northborough, MA, and graduated from Algonquin Regional High School with honors in 2021.
 He co-founded GSA Link, Inc. in 2018 and has become an advocate for LGBT youth.
 He is a competitive ski racer, and in his free time, he enjoys playing guitar, art and hanging out with his friends.

 Linked Program Manager

 Jake has been with Linked Mentoring from the very beginning & is so grateful for this community.
 Growing up in Western MA, he graduated from Clark University in 2020, and currently lives in Baltimore, MD.
-He also works with Reach Out & Read as the National Program Coordinator.
+He also works with MENTOR National as Training Delivery Manager.
 With passions in leadership training and development, Jake seeks to find innovative and accessible ways to co-create systems of sharing knowledge.
 In his free time, he enjoys hiking, reading, writing poetry, and spending time with friends.